444v2/azurechat_matgpt/src/app/change-log/update.md

 ## 🔑 Environment variable change

-Please note that the solution has been upgraded to utilise the most recent version of the OpenAI JavaScript SDK, necessitating the use of the `OPENAI_API_KEY` environment variable.
+Please note that the solution has been upgraded to utilize the most recent version of the OpenAI JavaScript SDK, necessitating the use of the `OPENAI_API_KEY` environment variable.

 Ensure that you update the variable name in both your '.env' file and the configuration within Azure App Service or Key Vault, changing it from `AZURE_OPENAI_API_KEY` to `OPENAI_API_KEY`.